CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

             2. Claude 3.5 Sonnet
             3. ChatGPT4

-!!! notes
+!!! notes "Note: Some refinements are possible, but were not implemented"
     1. The full CWE standard was used here for illustration purposes
         1. A subset of CWEs could be used if that is desired.
         2. In practice, several hundred CWEs are assigned to CVEs.
-    2.
+    2. The text from the references in the CVE "References to Advisories, Solutions, and Tools" was not retrieved and fed to the LLM as part of the CVE Description for CWE review or assignment.
+        1. This is relatively easy to do automatically
+        2. In some cases, this has additional text available that can inform the CWE assignment beyond the CVE Description alone
+        3. Separately, it is common that these links break because the original website or post is removed - so it would be useful to have the extracted text at the time of CWE assignment.

 ## CISA Vulnrichment